mjoyceGR/KDE_exercise/README.md

 There are multiple ways to run this exercise.

-(1) You can use Jupyter Notebooks with KDE.ipynb
+(1) You can use Jupyter Notebooks with the ipynb files

 or

-(2) You can open KDE.py and generative_model.py in the text editor or development environment of your choice (I use Sublime Text)
+(2) You can open the ipynb files using Google colab